 What This Project Is And Why I Did It

 This is my first complete project.
-Its purpose is providing admissions data to potential new students.
+Its purpose is to provide admissions data to potential new students.

 We decided to use PHP as the programming language and MySQL as the database because that’s the only production environment our studio had at that time.
 This limited our choices, so we switched to the Linux and Docker environment later.
 That gave us more options.